luyadev/luya/docs/guide/app-cmsproperties.md

 ## Creating a new property

-All properties must be in a folder called `properties` and must contain suffix `Property` inside the filename.
+All properties must be in a folder called `properties` and must contain the suffix `Property` inside the filename.
 LUYA will automatically detect and setup all properties when you run the [import](luya-console.md) command.
-You can either create the properties folder inside your application or module folder to enable reusable modules with properties which will be attached automatically too.
+You can either create the properties folder inside your application or in your module folder to enable reusable modules with properties which will be attached automatically too.

-Example of a property for creating a text field wich can be attached somewhere in your view files:
+Below you can see an example of a property for creating a text field wich can be attached somewhere in your view files:

 ```php
 <?php